News

 As a member of congress, Carbajal was attempting to “exercise his oversight authority as a member of Congress, and that company officials later told him 10 workers were taken into custody at that location,” (1).

-Over the course of the current administration, President Donald Trump has consistently changed his stance on immigration.
-On June 14, 2025, the president stopped ICE from enforcing on farms, but that policy didn’t stay in effect for long.
+On June 14, 2025, President Donald Trump stopped ICE from enforcing on farms, but that policy didn’t stay in effect for long.
 Recently, Trump mentioned that (1) “He was willing to let migrant workers stay in the country if farmers can ‘vouch’ for them.”
 Not long after though, Agriculture Secretary Brooke Rollins commented that there’d be “no amnesty” from deportation for farmworkers (1).

 The US government anticipates that around half of farmworkers are illegally in the country and it has been expressed within the farm sector that enforcing these mass deportations could “cripple the nation’s food supply chain,” (1).